friedel-lab/FERN/README.md

 # Availability and Requirements
 --------------------------------
 FERN is freely available under the GNU Lesser General Public License (LGPL) for academic users.

 For non-academic use a license is required.

 FERN requires Java 5.0 or higher.
 If you don't have an up-to-date Java environment on your computer, we highly recommend to update to the newest version (\url{http://java.sun.com/javase/downloads/index.jsp}).
 You can discover you Java version by tying

-	java -version
+	`java -version`

-into a console (or the MSDOS command line if you are running windows - see also section 10)
+into a console (or the MSDOS command line if you are running windows - see also below)

 It additionally requires the Colt package (\url{http://dsd.lbl.gov/~hoschek/colt/}) and JDOM (\url{http://www.jdom.org/}) (see section 3) .